spacebarchat/docs/docs/index.md

 ### What is Fosscord?

-Fosscord is a free open source selfhostable chat, voice and video discord-compatible platform
+Fosscord is a free open source selfhostable discord compatible chat, voice and video platform

 ### Why the name Fosscord?